Preparing Your Property for a Hurricane

-Typically late summer and early fall generate the greatest amount of hurricane activity in the Atlantic.
+Late summer and early fall typically generate the greatest amount of hurricane activity in the Atlantic.
 Although the predictability of hurricanes continues to improve, it's important to have an established emergency plan well in advance of a hurricane hitting your area.

 Safety for you and your family, and protection of your auto(s) and home is critical.
 In the event that a hurricane strikes and you experience damage, Electric Insurance is prepared to assist you.
 Our experienced claims representatives are available to take your claim 24 hours a day, 7 days a week at 800.342.5342.
 For now, check out the tips that follow so that you can be as prepared as possible.

 - Remove diseased or damaged limbs and branches on a regular basis

 - Put away or secure all outdoor furniture, your gas grill, and other items that may be blown away by wind